-Your childcare provider needs to be registered in one of the following ways:
+Your childcare provider needs to be registered in 1 of the following ways.
+They need to be:

-- registered on the Ofsted Early Years Register (EYR) if your child is under 5 years of age - registered on the Ofsted Compulsory part of General Childcare Register (GCR) if your child is aged 5 to 7 - registered on the Ofsted Voluntary part of the General Childcare Register if your child is aged 8 or over.
+- registered on the Ofsted Early Years Register (EYR) with either Ofsted or an Ofsted registered childminder agency if your child is under 5 years of age - registered on the Ofsted compulsory part of General Childcare Register (GCR) with either Ofsted or an Ofsted registered childminder agency if your child is aged 5 to 7 - registered on the Ofsted voluntary part of the GCR with either Ofsted or an Ofsted registered childminder agency if your child is aged 8 or over

-Before claiming help with your childcare costs first check with your provider that they are on the correct register.
+Before claiming help with your childcare costs, first check with your provider that they are on the correct register.
 Some providers, such as nannies who provide care in the child's own home, don't need to register on the EYR or the compulsory part of the GCR.
 If you use this type of provider and you want to get help with your childcare costs, your provider must register on the voluntary part of the GCR.